Kami/chrome-extension-zen-permissions/README.md

 # Zen Permissions Chrome Extension

-Primary goal of this extension is to increase security awareness of the end user by providing an at-a-glance overview of the permissions requirements by the installed extensions.
+Primary goal of this extension is to increase security awareness of the Chrome extension end users.

+First version works in retroactive mode and provides an at-a-glance overview of the permissions required by the installed Chrome extensions.

+Ultimate goal is to provide proactive mode, more sophisticated "extension risk" categorization, and make it even more friendly for less technical end users.

 # Demo